GuidesWikiThermal Throttling Explained

 Install Case Fans / Improve Airflow

 You should ensure optimal airflow inside your case.
-For this, you should have at least two fans inside your case – one for intake and one for exhaust.
-Ideally, though, two fans in the front for intake and one in the back for exhaust is enough for most mid-to-high range systems.
+For this, you should have at least two fans inside your case—one for intake and one for exhaust.
+Ideally, two fans in the front for intake and one in the back for exhaust is enough for most mid-to-high range systems.

 Undervolting Your CPU/GPU

 Undervolting is somewhat of an extreme measure and should only be done as a last resort.
 It lessens the amount of voltage (and consequently heat) received by your CPU or GPU[8].
-Undervolting may take some time of trial and error before you can find a stable value.
-In any case, lessen the voltage by very small bits and test it out.
-Once you hit failure, go back to the value you set before that.
+Undervolting requires trial and error to find a stable value.
+In any case, decrease the voltage in small increments and test it out.
+Once you fail, return to the value you set before that.

 Ensuring Your PC Is Running In An Air-Conditioned Room

-You should use your PC in an air-conditioned room if you live in an area with a warm climate where temperatures can shoot too high for comfort (35°C or higher).
+You should use your PC in an air-conditioned room if you live in a warm climate where temperatures can shoot too high for comfort (35°C or higher).

 A Larger Case (For GPUs)